nilearn/nilearn/doc/introduction.rst

 To make sure that the installation went smoothly, you can follow the same steps as in :ref:`testing_installation`.

-Python for NeuroImaging: a quick-start
+Python for NeuroImaging, a quick start
 ==========================================

 If you don't know Python, **Don't panic.
 Python is easy**.
 Here, we give